 I ask my sister who is in middle school what the tea is with TikTok.
 I ask her to show me her channel, but she shyly refuses, and I make a mental note to find it later.
 “Why do you like TikTok compared to everything else?”
 I ask her.
 “I don’t know, it’s just cool,” says my sister.
 She adds, “I am bored all the time, so this is fun for me.”
 She also shares that teachers have started to confiscate cell phones because kids keep taking bathroom breaks to make TikToks.

 Perhaps the appeal comes from how comfortable everyone seems to be with themselves.
 Rather than a generation of children conforming to the stereotypical high school tropes, it now seems to be a competition of who can be the strangest.
-But as we have seen before, the counterculture often becomes the culture (i.e. the popular VSCO girl trend).
+But as we have seen before, the counterculture often becomes the culture (e.g. the popular VSCO girl trend).

 Rather than a generation of children conforming to the stereotypical high school tropes, it now seems to be a competition of who can be the strangest.